Nashville at night

 Foliage drive on the Natchez Trace Parkway in Franklin TN

-The double-arched Natchez Trace Parkway Bridge in Franklin, Tennessee.
+A peak between fall trees at the double-arched Natchez Trace Parkway Bridge in Franklin, Tennessee.

 Photo Credit: Visit Franklin